BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 ### Modules

+Modules are **the basic building block of Unreal Engine's software architecture.** These encapsulate specific editor tools, runtime features, libraries, or other functionality in standalone units of code.

 When the project file is loaded into memory it is stored within a `FProjectDescriptor` which contains all the information contained within a .uproject file.
-Each .uproject file when containing source files is accompanied with a list of modules and/or plugins available to the project.
+Each .uproject file **when containing source files** is accompanied with a **list of modules and/or plugins** available to the project.
 Modules have their own set of attributes as specification when and how they should be loaded by the engine, all information is stored within a structure called `FModuleDescriptor`.
 The following attributes can be found within a module definition:

 | Property                        | Description                                                                                                                                                   |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------- |